The Making of a Lawyer's Lawyer

 2022

-Firm partners named “Dealmakers of the Year” by The American Lawyer for their work on Grab Holdings’ business combination with Altimeter Growth Corp.
+Firm partners named “Dealmakers of the Year” by The American Lawyer and received an “Impact Deal of the Year” award by the International Review Impact Deal of the Year for their work on Grab Holdings’ business combination with Altimeter Growth Corp.

 Firm pro bono team leads groundbreaking hearing before the Inter-American Court of Human Rights, which may greatly expand and deepen jurisprudence on sexual violence against children and adolescents.